directus-labs/guest-authoring/ios directus/index.md

 ## Create Post Structs and Helpers

-Create a new file in your Xcode project and name it `Post.swift`:
+Create a new file in your Xcode project and name it `Post.swift` you can do this by:
+1. Right-click on the project navigator in the root of the project.
+2. Choose "New File..." from the context menu.
+3. In the template chooser, select "Swift File" under the "Source" section.
+4. Name the file as "Post.swift".
+5. Click "Create."

 In the `Post.swift` file, create a Swift `struct` named `Post` to represent the data structure of the posts you'll be fetching from the Directus API.
 This `struct` should conform to the `Codable` and `Identifiable` protocols.